Table of Contents[Hide][Show]

 DON’T add fruit and honey – given that oats already contain a higher amount of carbs, you don’t want to go adding fruit, raisins and honey, which further skyrockets carb count.
 Try adding nuts, seeds and vanilla extract to balance out the carbs with healthy fats and protein.

 DON’T overeat oats – you need to watch your portion sizes because like most higher carb foods, it’s easy to overload.
-Try limiting your serving size to just ½ cup of oats at one serve.
+Try limiting your serving size to a maximum of half a cup of oats at one serve, or even better one quarter of a cup.

-DO test and see how oats influence you – try testing to see if oats influence your results.
+DO test and see how oats influence you – try testing your blood sugar to see if oats influence your results.
 At the end of the day, each individual person with diabetes has a different carbohydrate tolerance.
-Some may be able to tolerate oats, while others can’t.
+Most can’t tolerate oats, but sometimes people can.

 DO eat more fiber rich foods – change up your breakfast ideas.
 Opt for eggs and a veggie filled plate, or a delicious mixed veggie omelet.
 We have cereals ingrained into our brains as breakfast foods but there are plenty of other great breakfast options.